 So much great news to share!

-An organization that I co-founded 11 years ago, the Asian American Performers Action Coalition (AAPAC) is being given a Tony Award Honor for Excellence in the Theatre this year!
-I am thrilled that our work, advocating for AAPI representation on NYC stages, is being recognized in this way and I cannot wait to attend the Tonys this year as an honoree.
+An organization that I co-founded 11 years ago, the Asian American Performers Action Coalition (AAPAC) was given a Tony Award Honor for Excellence in the Theatre this year!
+I am thrilled that our work, advocating for AAPI representation on NYC stages, is being recognized in this way and attending the Tonys this year as an honoree was an experience I'll never forget!
 You can read more about it here.

-The complete tour schedule through Fall of 2022 and info on tickets are here.
+The complete tour schedule for the First National/North American through Fall of 2022 and info on tickets are here.

 It's been quite a challenge to navigate the ongoing pandemic while out here, and I had a chance to talk to the New York Times about it back in January.